dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 **3–5.
 Marketing Channel Performance**
 Evaluation by user volume, conversion rate, and maximum MRR:

-- **Google**
-  - Brings in the largest volume of users
+- **Google** brings in the largest volume of users, top MRR, but moderate conversion.
-  - Highest Max MRR
-  - Conversion rate is **moderate**

-- **Facebook**
-  - Moderate user base
-  - Highest conversion rate, outperforming Google and TikTok
+- **Facebook** has a moderate traffic and max MRR, but the highest conversion rate — outperforming Google and TikTok.
-  - Moderate Max MRR

-- **TikTok**
-  - Lowest in user volume, conversion rate, and Max MRR
+- **TikTok** has the lowest user volume, conversion rate, and Max MRR — which brings overall underperformance.
-  - Overall underperformance

 **6–7.
 Campaign Performance**
 Analysis by conversion distribution and Max MRR.